the-virtual-brain/tvb-ext-bucket/README.md

 [![Github Actions Status](https://github.com/the-virtual-brain/tvb-ext-bucket/workflows/Build/badge.svg)](https://github.com/the-virtual-brain/tvb-ext-bucket/actions/workflows/build.yml)
 Extension for collabs bucket interaction

-This extension is composed of a Python package named `tvb-ext-bucket` for the server extension and a NPM package named `tvb-ext-bucket` for the frontend extension.
+This extension is composed of a Python package named `tvb_ext_bucket` for the server extension and a NPM package named `tvb-ext-bucket` for the frontend extension.